Haiku translations: a collaboration between Emiko Miyashita, Claudia Brefeld and Eva Moering

 パ ー ト リ ッ ジ 、 ブ レ ン ト ア ラ ン PARTRIDGE, Brent Alan (USA)

-A heartwarming haiku with a humorous touch.
-A look at the muted ribbon of a winter rainbow reminds the author of the foot-lifting posture of yoga.
-“Meditation” associates the slow passage of time around the writer.
-This haiku is composed with simple but effective nouns and I agree that the principles of haiku have been well considered.
+A heartwarming haiku with a humorous twist.
+The view of the muffled band of a winter rainbow reminds the author of the foot-lifting posture of yoga.
+The "meditation" associates the slow passage of time around the writer.
+This haiku is composed with simple but powerful nouns and I agree that the principles of haiku have been well considered.

 露 け し や 一 と 日 の 家居 ま た 旅 へ